How trellises are transforming Washington’s apple orchards

-UNION GAP, Yakima County — This irrigated slope used to be covered in big, stout apple trees with leafy canopies that could support a heavy crop of Golden Delicious apples.
+UNION GAP — This irrigated slope used to be covered in big, stout apple trees with leafy canopies that could support a heavy crop of Golden Delicious apples.

 More than a half-decade ago, excavators yanked them from the ground.